 Disadvantages:

-2. Ultrasonic Liquid Level SensorsUltrasonic liquid level sensors are commonly used to measure the level of liquids in tanks, reservoirs, and other containers.
-The sensor emits ultrasonic pulses that bounce off the liquid surface, and the time it takes for the pulse to return is used to calculate the liquid level.
+These pulses bounce off the liquid surface.
+The time it takes for the pulse to return helps calculate the liquid level.
 These sensors are popular in industries such as water treatment, oil and gas, and chemicals.

 Advantages: